middle-management/kubepose/README.md

 ## Why kubepose?

-kubepose provides a streamlined alternative to [kompose](https://kompose.io/), focusing solely on converting Compose specifications to Kubernetes YAML files with:
+kubepose provides a simpler alternative to [kompose](https://kompose.io/), focusing solely on converting Compose specifications to Kubernetes YAML files with:

 - ✨ **Zero Configuration** Your compose file is the only input needed
 - 🎯 **Predictable Output** Generates clean, standard Kubernetes manifests